The Roy Rogers Show: Related merchandise

 The show was merchandised for the youth market with comic books, playsets, cowboy and cowgirl costumes, toy pistols, longbows, and many other items.
 In 1957, 2 million copies of each comic book were sold.
 A related comic strip was syndicated to 186 newspapers.

 Reruns

 From January 1961 until September 1964, CBS broadcast reruns of The Roy Rogers Show on Saturday mornings.
-As of 2019, episodes are seen on Retro Television Network, World Harvest Television and The Cowboy Channel.
+As of 2019, episodes have been seen on Retro Television Network, World Harvest Television and The Cowboy Channel.